nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 *Packet loss* = (*Packets lost*)/(*Packets sent*)

-Also, if there is too much interference, you may receive messages incorrectly!
+Also, if there is too much interference, you may receive messages incorrectly.
 For instance, you may hear “Bat!” when your friend is shouting “Cat!”.
 In networking, this is a packet error.
 Packet errors are measured as packet error rates.

 !!! hint "Definition 3: _Packet error rate_"